 Consult a foot specialist, podiatrist or physiotherapist who can assess this and biomechanical problems of the foot.

-A professional therapist or doctor can accurately diagnose the injury and establish an causes.
+A professional therapist or doctor can accurately diagnose the injury and establish any possible causes.
 Nerve conduction studies may be done to confirm the diagnosis and indicate the location of the entrapment.
 An X-ray or MRI may also be useful to determine the presence of any other structures such as cysts, arthritis or a tarsal coalition.

 If conservative treatment fails then a corticosteroid injection may be administered.
 For stubborn and persistent cases, surgery may be required to decompress the nerve.
 The operation aims to decompress the nerve by freeing the soft tissue structures in the area, creating more space for the nerve.

 Surgery may be indicated when the diagnosis is definite and if the athlete has endured several months of problems without a response to the conservative treatment above.
 The success rate from surgery is mixed, with a high risk of complications.
 The procedure itself is very fast, although a complete recovery can take anywhere from a couple of weeks to a few months.